jaycedowell/Pi2O/README.md

 Weather Adjustments
 -------------------
-The automatic weather adjustments are based on those used by sprinklers_pi.
+The automatic weather adjustments are based on those used by sprinklers_pi with an added correction for the average wind speed.